ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

 Single statements
 -----------------

-Each statement should get its own line.
+Each statement should get its own line except in method implementations in header files which may (or may not be) on a single lines.

 **Right:**